mcgurk/Linux-Arduino-Serial-Joystick/README.md

 # Linux-Arduino-Serial-Joystick

+### Short version
-Short version: Convert (game)controller signals with Arduino or ESP8266 to Serial TTL -signal and use it in Linux like any other joystick (/dev/input/jsX).
+Convert (game)controller signals with Arduino or ESP8266 to Serial TTL -signal and use it in Linux like any other joystick (/dev/input/jsX).

+### Longer version
 There can be situations, when you cannot do or use USB-HID-joystick adapter and you still need way to use Linux with some kind of (game)controller.

+Orange Pi have 4 hardware serial ports (UART), so one reason is simply to save USB-port(s).

 This page is for information how to connect some controllers to serial port.
 You will get /dev/input/jsX-device (joysticks and gamepads) or /dev/eventX-device (keyboards).